hyoshimori/hyoshimori/README.md

 My name is Hiroto and I am originally from Japan, but currently based in France.
 I have worked for a French start-up for the past three years as a translator and I am passionate about coding.

-I had the opportunity to study at Le Wagon and I was chosen to be a <a href="https://kitt.lewagon.com/newsletters/477/public_show?signature=aabc3f95f39b304e820a49d51f36674fbb9a1c25">Top Profile Student</a>, as I strive for excellence in all that I do.
-This educational experience has allowed me to deepen my understanding of coding and solidified my passion for technology and innovation.
+I had the opportunity to study at Le Wagon and I was chosen to be a <a href="https://kitt.lewagon.com/newsletters/477/public_show?signature=aabc3f95f39b304e820a49d51f36674fbb9a1c25">Top Profile Student</a>, as I tried to pay attention to small details.
+This educational experience has allowed me to deepen my understanding of coding and solidified my passion for technology and creation.

-With my background in both human and computer languages, I am eager to communicate effectively with both people and software.
+With my background in both human and computer languages, I am looking forward to communicating with both people and apps.

 ## Example of Work